Biden to send adviser to China to navigate complex US-China relationship in recent months - ExBulletin

 Sullivan and Wang are also expected to discuss cooperation between the two countries to stem the flow of precursor chemicals used to make fentanyl, maintain communication between the two countries and artificial intelligence.

-White House national security spokesman John Kirby said the two sides discussed a visit by Sullivan during the Biden-Xi summit last year and that it came after months of planning by both sides.

-The announcement came as Biden was on vacation in California's Santa Ynez Valley, where he spent time meeting with advisers to set policy priorities for the final months of his presidency.
+The announcement comes as Biden is on vacation in California's Santa Ynez Valley, where he has spent time meeting with advisers to outline policy priorities for the final months of his presidency.

-The summit is unlikely to produce major announcements from either country, according to a senior administration official.
-The official, who spoke to reporters on condition of anonymity under White House ground rules, said the goal of the meeting was to maintain communication on a host of difficult issues and demonstrate that even in the midst of competition, we can find constructive ways to work together.
+The summit is unlikely to produce major announcements from either country, according to a senior U.S. administration official.
+The official, who spoke to reporters on condition of anonymity under White House ground rules, said the goal of the meeting was to maintain communication on a range of difficult issues and demonstrate “that even in the midst of competition, we can find constructive ways to work together.”

 Sullivan's high-level visit to China could potentially set the stage for another face-to-face meeting between Biden and Xi.

-Last November, the two leaders spent four hours together at a bucolic Northern California estate for meetings, a working lunch and a garden stroll as they sought to stabilize a relationship that has been strained for much of Biden's term.
+Last November, the two leaders spent four hours together at a bucolic Northern California estate — for meetings, a working lunch and a stroll in the garden — as they sought to stabilize a relationship that has been strained for much of Biden's term.

 Their meeting resulted in modest agreements to combat illegal fentanyl and restore military communications.
 But deep differences remain over economic competition and threats to global security.